 Five Steps to Safer Health Care

-This fact sheet (365kb Pdf) tells what you can do to get safer health care.
+The Five Steps to Safer Health Care fact sheet tells what you can do to get safer health care.
 It was developed by the U.S. Department of Health and Human Services in partnership with the American Hospital Association and the American Medical Association.

 20 Tips to Help Prevent Medical Errors

 The single most important way you can help to prevent errors is to be an active member of your health care team.
-This fact sheet (222kb Pdf) provides other tips on how to prevent medical errors.
+The 20 Tips to Help Prevent Medical Errors fact sheet provides other tips on how to prevent medical errors.